 Introductory Biochemistry is an entry-level course for juniors and seniors interested in the processes of catabolism (breakdown) of lipids, proteins, carbohydrates, minerals, and vitamins at the molecular level.
 These processes provide the basic essentials for cellular function and the subsequent biosynthesis to form more complex molecules.
-The course will include topics such basic organic chemistry, an introduction to biochemistry, nutritional testing and cellular measurements, and the energy aspects of metabolism.
+The course will include topics such as basic organic chemistry, an introduction to biochemistry, nutritional testing and cellular measurements, and the energy aspects of metabolism.
+Additionally, proteins, genetics, and virology will be introduced from an experimental perspective.
 Laboratory based, the course will provide opportunities for student research during the second semester.
 These individual research projects will correspond to student interests and easily fulfill the Capstone requirement.

 Environmental Science (Grade 12)

-This course is a rigorous introduction to college-level biology and prepares students for the AP examination.
+This course is a rigorous introduction to college-level biology.
 The concepts focus on cellular and molecular biology, heredity and evolution and organisms and populations.
 This course is intended for highly motivated students who are willing to devote considerable time and focused attention to learning biology at the first-year college level.
 Laboratory experiments teach students to develop a sophisticated approach to data collection and analysis, reinforcing the concepts and mathematical relationships of biology.

 The Upper School History and Social Science department hopes to foster the curiosity, empathy, respectful debate, and courage required by our increasingly pluralistic society and globalized world.
 Classes attempt to achieve this by developing the historical skills of close reading, analysis, evaluation, and research.
 We also practice grappling with multiple points of view and conflicting interpretations in order to reach nuanced and balanced understandings of the past and of the present.
 We study previous and contemporary dilemmas in order to develop the intellectual and emotional skills that are required to apply the Goals and Criteria of the Sacred Heart network in our local, national, and international civic life.
 In the process, students are prepared for college writing and standardized tests.